media-centre/makenews/README.md

 ```
 4. write 'gulp --version' in the console and it shall return the number of the certain installed gulp version(local and cli)
 5. write 'git --version' in the console and it shall return the number of the certain installed git version

+## Recommended software:
+1. Install git- for cloning the git repository

 ## 1. Installation: